NEFSC/EAD-ASEB-Airradians_multigen_OA/HPC_analysis/Airradians_lcWGS.md

 	* 'nInd' == the number of individuals for which there is coverage at each SNP

-* thus, at Contig0 18 we have a high frequency of th eminor allale 'A' exhibited by 45 individuals, but wait.... how is this possible if we only have 25 ini
+* at Contig0 position 18 we have a high frequency of the minor allele 'A' exhibited by 45 individuals, but wait.... how is this possible if we only have 25 ini

 zcat angsd_mafs_SAMtools.gz.mafs.gz | tail -20